Domain Adaptive Ensemble Learning: Related Work

-\paragraph{Domain generalization.} Different from UDA, DG considers a more challenging yet practical problem where target data is unavailable during training~\cite{muandet2013domain}.
-Many DG methods borrow the idea of distribution alignment from UDA to learn domain-invariant features through minimizing in-between-source distances~\cite{motiian2017unified,ghifary2017scatter,li2018mmdaae}.
-Similar to this work, existing methods also borrow ideas from SSL including data augmentation \cite{shankar2018generalizing,volpi2018generalizing} and self-supervised training \cite{cvpr19JiGen}.
-Recent DG methods have explored meta-learning where the key idea is to expose the model to domain shift during training~\cite{li2018learning,balaji2018metareg,dou2019domain,li2019episodic}.
-Different from these DG methods, collaborative ensemble learning is exploited in this paper.
-Note that although the pseudo-target-domain idea is similar in spirit to meta-learning, no episodic training is necessary in DAEL which makes the training procedure simpler than those in~\cite{li2018learning,balaji2018metareg,dou2019domain,li2019episodic}.
+\textbf{Domain generalization.} Many DG methods follow the idea of distribution alignment originated from the UDA community to learn domain-invariant features through minimizing in-between-source distances~\cite{motiian2017unified,ghifary2017scatter,li2018mmdaae}.
+Data augmentation is another popular research direction where the motivation is to avoid overfitting to source data.
+This can be achieved by, for example, adding adversarial gradients to the input~\cite{shankar2018generalizing,volpi2018generalizing}, learning data generation networks~\cite{zhou2020deep,zhou2020learning}, or mixing instance-level feature statistics~\cite{zhou2021mixstyle}.
+Meta-learning has also been investigated for learning domain-generalizable neural networks~\cite{li2018learning,balaji2018metareg,dou2019domain,li2019episodic}.
+Different from existing DG methods that mostly train a single classifier, our work for the first time introduces collaborative ensemble learning to mine domain-specific information using domain-specific classifiers.
+Although our pseudo-target-domain idea is related in spirit to meta-learning, no episodic training is required in DAEL, which makes the training procedure much simpler.
+We refer readers to Zhou et al.~\cite{zhou2021domain} for a comprehensive survey in DG.

-\paragraph{Ensemble methods} have been extensively researched in the machine learning community~\cite{zhou2012ensemble}.
+\textbf{Ensemble methods} have been extensively researched in the machine learning community~\cite{zhou2012ensemble}.
 The principle is to train multiple learners for the same problem and combine them for inference.
 Such technique has also been widely used in competitions like ILSVRC~\cite{deng2009imagenet} where multiple CNNs are trained and combined to improve the test performance~\cite{krizhevsky2012imagenet,he2016deep}.
-One crucial difference between the traditional model ensembling and our domain adaptive ensemble learning approach is that we learn multiple experts simultaneously and collaboratively while using each domain expert's knowledge to supervise the learning of the ensemble of non-experts.
-Such a learning strategy benefits the final ensemble by encouraging the collaboration between different ensemble members.
+In this work, to prompt the emergence of generalizable features, we learn an ensemble of classifiers (experts) in a collaborative way---using each individual expert to supervise the learning of the non-expert ensemble.